mdclegacyI0/module-three-study-guide/02-intro-to-react.md

 ## Starting the React App

-- What is `cd my-social-media-app` doing?
+- What is `cd my-social-media-app` doing? changing directories and going into the app folder
-- Where would you find the `npm start` script?
+- Where would you find the `npm start` script? in the package json file

 ```bash
 cd my-social-media-app